tawasta/survey/survey_user_input_funding_application_base/README.rst

 * Adds basic backend fields for when survey participations are used for collecting funding applications
 * The fields are intended to be updated by the internal users managing the applications, not the applicants answering the survey.
+* Also installs as a dependency survey_payment_link, so account.payment records can be used for tracking how much of the funding has actually been paid out

 Configuration
 =============